reputation-network/rey-example-birthdoc/README.md

 Birthdoc App
 ============

-Example REY app that lets users share in the Reputation Network their birth date, as extracted from their ID.
+Example REY app that lets users share in the Reputation Network their birth date, as extracted from their passports.

 Available live at http://rey-example-birthdoc.herokuapp.com.